dudekluk/itflow-exploratory-testing/README.md

 - Select "Assets" tab.

-**Expected Result**: There should be an option to add assets directly when creating the recurring ticket, just like there is one in edit options.
+**Expected result**: There should be an option to add assets directly when creating the recurring ticket, just like there is one in edit options.

-**Actual Result**: Assets tab have blank white space with missing dropdown menu.
+**Actual result**: Assets tab have blank white space with missing dropdown menu.

 **Priority**: Medium

-**Browser Compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.
+**Browser compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.

 https://github.com/user-attachments/assets/8fca0542-e4dc-438f-80cf-58da8641444d